-This creamy coconut beef curry has all the amazing flavours that you would expect from a dairy cream based curry but, it’s made with healthier creamed coconut and it’s lower in calories and fat.
+Creamy coconut beef curry has all the amazing flavours you would expect from a cream based curry.
+But it’s made with healthier creamed coconut so lower in calories and fat.
 This is a mild curry and it’s really easy to make too.

 You’ll love this deliciously mild, creamy coconut beef curry.